Fortnum & Mason: Controversies

-In November 2010, animal rights group PETA UK began a campaign against Fortnum & Mason's sale of foie gras citing the cruelty in the production process.
+In November 2010, animal rights group PETA UK began a campaign against Fortnum & Mason's sale of foie gras, citing the cruelty in the production process.
 The group regularly held demonstrations involving celebrities, activists and volunteers outside the store.
 Celebrities supporting the campaign included Geezer Butler, Sir Roger Moore, Owain Yeoman, Tamara Ecclestone, Bill Oddie, Twiggy and Morrissey.
 In 2011, Fortnum & Mason was reprimanded by Westminster Trading Standards for misleading customers about its animal welfare standards.
 As a result, the grocer changed its corporate social responsibility document to state that only UK suppliers are required to adhere to its welfare standards.
-In December 2020, Fortnum & Mason ceased sale of foie gras in favour of the ethical alternative, foie royale.
+In December 2020, Fortnum & Mason ceased sale of foie gras in favour of an alternative seen as more ethical, foie royale.

 On 26 March 2011, Fortnum & Mason was targeted by the group UK Uncut, who broke off from the main 2011 anti-cuts protest march to target the tax avoidance policies of Associated British Foods, which, like Fortnum & Mason, is owned by Wittington Investments.
 This took the form of a mass sit-in, with some 138 UK Uncut protesters arrested.

+In November 2024 the company caused controversy by not including Paralympians in an after party event, after a reception was held at Buckingham Palace for all Olympic athletes.
+Many disabled athletes spoke up about how this is a common form of disability exclusion where non disabled athletes are treated better than others.

 In popular culture

 Fortnum's history of offering a wide variety of foodstuffs is referenced in the 1960 Hammer Studios film, The Two Faces of Dr. Jekyll.
 Set in 1870s London, Mr Hyde quips regarding a lively and risqué London nightspot, "Rather like Fortnum & Mason ... you can buy anything here."
+In the 2022 film Living (a re-make of the Akira Kurosawa classic Ikiru), the stricken protagonist takes his young companion to lunch at the Fortnum lunchroom, to her astonishment.

 In Alan Bennett's play The Madness of George III (also made into a 1994 film), set in the late 1780s, a footman named Fortnum leaves in a huff to start a "provision merchant's in Piccadilly."
 This is an anachronistic reference to the founding of the store, as William Fortnum's position as a footman in the royal household was many decades earlier, in the reign of Queen Anne.

-In Anthony Trollope's novel "The Claverings," Sir Hugh Clavering disdains to trust Fortnum and Mason to provision his yachting trip to Norway.
-"He was not a man to trust any Fortnum or any Mason as to the excellence of the article to be supplied, or as to the price."
+In Anthony Trollope's novel The Claverings, Sir Hugh Clavering disdains to trust Fortnum & Mason to provision his yachting trip to Norway: "He was not a man to trust any Fortnum or any Mason as to the excellence of the article to be supplied, or as to the price."